swcarpentry/DEPRECATED-boot-camps/testing/README.md

 Can `raise` an exception e.g.

     except KeyError:
-        raise ValueError('The input should be a string of a-z, A-Z, 0-9 or space')
+        raise ValueError("The input should be a string of a-z, A-Z, 0-9 or space")

 ## Exercise: add runtime test for decode